awsdocs/iam-user-guide/doc_source/id_roles_create_policy-examples.md

 Alternatively, account A can use Amazon S3 [Access Control Lists \(ACLs\)](http://docs.aws.amazon.com/AmazonS3/latest/dev/S3_ACLs_UsingACLs.html) to grant account B access to an S3 bucket or a single object within a bucket\.
 In that case, the only thing that changes is how account A grants access to account B\.
 Account B still uses a policy to delegate access to an IAM group in account B, as described in the next part of this example\.
 For more information about controlling access on S3 buckets and objects, go to [Access Control](http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingAuthAccess.html) in the *Amazon Simple Storage Service Developer Guide*\.

-The following policy sample completes the example above and shows the IAM group \(or user\) policy that the administrator of account B might create to delegate read access to a group or user in account B\.
-Even though the policy above grants access to account B, individual groups and users in account B cannot access the resource until a group or user policy explicitly grants permissions to the resource\.
-The permissions in this policy can only be a subset of those in the cross\-account policy above\.
+The administrator of account B might create the following policy sample\.
+The policy allows read access to a group or user in account B\.
+The preceding policy grants access to account B\.
+However, individual groups and users in account B cannot access the resource until a group or user policy explicitly grants permissions to the resource\.
+The permissions in this policy can only be a subset of those in the preceding cross\-account policy\.
 Account B cannot grant more permissions to its groups and users than account A granted to account B in the first policy\.
 In this policy, the `Action` element is explicitly defined to allow only `List` actions, and the `Resource` element of this policy matches the `Resource` for the bucket policy implemented by account A\.

 To implement this policy account B uses IAM to attach it to the appropriate user \(or group\) in account B\.